 Dismantling the structures which suppress large sections of our society will usher in a Renaissance for America, an unprecedented explosion of innovation, prosperity, and growth.

 But I digress.
 This is about John Lewis.
 We all know what he did during the Civil Rights era, but how about our new Emperor, where did he apply his vision and energy during this pivotal time in our nation’s history?

 Oh yeah, he was convicted of systematically and intentionally denying Afro-Americans the right to live in his housing projects.
 If you were a person of color and wanted to live in a Trump structure, well, suddenly the apartment was no longer available.
 In other words, our new Emperor was one of the architects of institutional racism, an institution that Lewis continues to fight.

-So a tale of two cities, or men, and how they spent their Civil Rights years.
+So, a tale of two cities, or men, and how they spent their Civil Rights Movement years.

 I guess you could say our Emperor was a man of action–he worked very hard to keep people of color out of his buildings.